 In the coordinated bistatic DMG sensing instance, the following rules shall apply:

-Number of sensing responders in each coordinated bistatic DMG sensing instance of the same DMG Measurement Session ID may be different.
+Number of sensing responders in each coordinated bistatic DMG sensing instance, of the same DMG Measurement Session ID, may be different.

-The sensing initiator shall send a DMG Sensing Request frame to each sensing responder it invites to participate in the sensing instance(#1300, #2080).
+The sensing initiator shall send a DMG Sensing Request frame to each sensing responder, it invites to participate in the ??DMG?? sensing instance(#1300, #2080).

 The sensing responder shall respond with a DMG Sensing Response frame to the sensing initiator within a SIFS(#1301, #2010, #2082).